hoanduy27/k_shortest_path/README.md

 - config.yaml: Config for crawler
 - viz_config.yaml: Config for visualization

-I've prepared the [TEMPLATE egs](egs/mock) for demonstration how to write a config.
+We've prepared the [TEMPLATE egs](egs/TEMPLATE) for demonstration how to write a config.

 ### Output files